Board of Directors

 Jason Kirkland - Marketing Coordinator

-Jason joined the Board of Directors in 2021 and serves as the Public Affairs, Marketing, Advertising, and Social Media Director.
-He serves on the Fundraising, Finance, and Activities committees and plays a huge role in Community Outreach as well as Camper and Volunteer Recruitment.
-He is the recipient of the 2023 COCA Camp Spirit Award recognizing him for his years of service and commitment to the Camp Rising Sun program.
+Jason joined the Board of Directors in 2021 and serves as the Director of Public Affairs, Marketing, Advertising, and Social Media.
+He is an active member of the Fundraising, Finance, and Activities committees and plays a major role in Community Outreach, as well as Camper and Volunteer Recruitment.
+In 2023, he was honored with the COCA Camp Spirit Award in recognition of his many years of dedication and service to the Camp Rising Sun program.
+He also serves as the Treasurer and Chair of the Finance Committee for the Children’s Oncology Camping Association (COCA), which supports more than 135 oncology camps across the U.S. and Canada.

-In his free time Jason enjoys running, spending time with his 6 nephews, as well as training his golden retrievers Sir Leopold (Leo) and Lady Elana (Lana).
-Jason and Leo are certified with Love on a Leash for pet therapy and volunteer regularly with the North MS Medical Center, the Children’s Advocacy Center of N MS, and other care facilities around NE MS.
+In his spare time, Jason enjoys running, working out, spending time with his six nephews, and training his three golden retrievers—Sir Leopold (Leo), Lady Elana (Lana), and Dame Lexi.
+Jason, Leo, and Lana are certified through Love on a Leash for pet therapy and volunteer regularly with the North MS Medical Center, the Children’s Advocacy Center of North Mississippi, and Itawamba Community College.

 Carl Miller